melissa4444/RubyFinal/README.md

 # RubyFinal
+    Tried to implement OOD into a more complex game like chess, still a working progress
 ## Chess Game

-### FIRST
+FIRST

-    - CREATE A CLASSES FOR THE BOARD AND DISPLAY (JUST LIKE TICTACTOA)
+    - CREATE CLASSES FOR THE BOARD AND DISPLAY (JUST LIKE TICTACTOA)

-    - CREATE A FOLDER TO HOLD DIFFERENET PIECES
+    - CREATE FOLDER TO HOLD DIFFERENET PIECES

     - Create all classes of pieces